-Figure 11 illustrates the weak interactivity between low frequency (10 GHz) radiation and new more realistic version of NH3 targets in a 3D system.
+Figure 11 illustrates the weak interactivity between low frequency (10 GHz) radiation and new more realistic version of $NH_3$ targets in a 3D system.
 We return to the original prototype from Jlab.
-Though this is the wrong frequency this is likely a decent representation of the spatial distribution of microwaves in the target cells held in a cylindrical partial closed cavity.

 Figure 11.
 Microwave distribution in a 3D cavity at 10 GHz.
 Irradiance in the targets is unevenly distributed and there appear to be only weak wave solutions in the empty space.